AroSwift/personal-website/README.md

 1. You're using the Dockerfile deployment (not static hosting)
 2. The nginx.conf file is properly configured with `try_files $uri $uri/ /index.html;`
 3. Only one app is bound to your domain in Coolify

+### 502 Bad Gateway Errors
+If you're getting 502 errors in Coolify:
+1. **Check docker-compose.yml**: Ensure it includes the `coolify` external network
+2. **Verify Traefik labels**: Make sure all required Traefik labels are present
+3. **No port publishing**: The docker-compose.yml should NOT publish ports to the host
+4. **Single domain binding**: Ensure only this app is bound to your domain in Coolify
+5. **Check container logs**: Look for access logs when visiting the site

 ### Container Health Checks
 To verify the container is running properly: